ncsu-decifr/Install-Slurm/README.md

 </job_conf>

 ```
-To restart all for new config:
+To restart all for new slurm config:

 ```
 systemctl stop slurmd